jscohen4/cohen-policy-tree-adaptation/README.md

 **3.2.2 Actions**: various scripts

-**3.2.3 Multi-objective optimization**:`optimization-parallel.py` performs the policy search over the 235 testing scenarios.
+**3.2.3 Multi-objective optimization**:`optimization.py` performs the policy search over the 235 testing scenarios.
 Optimized policies and objective values are stored as pickle files in the `snapshots` directory.
+If running the script in parallel, set `parallel = True` on line 112.
 The number of processors used for this optimization must be equal to `population_size` (line 109 in `optimization parallel`) times the length of `sc_split` (line 100).
+If only running on one processor, set `pararallel = False`.

 **3.3.1 Robusness testing**: `testing-outofsample.py` and `robustness-calculation.py`.
 Figure 3 script